National Immigration Law Section Videos

 CBA immigration lawyers lead pro bono service for Typhoon Haiyan victims

-Lawyers in the CBA Immigration Law Section are spearheading an initiative to provide initial legal consultations and to prepare immigration applications without charge for those who have been significantly affected by Typhoon Haiyan.
+Lawyers in the CBA Immigration Law Section spearheaded an initiative to provide initial legal consultations and to prepare immigration applications without charge for those who have been significantly affected by Typhoon Haiyan.
 The CBA initiative is offered to fast-track new and existing immigration applications.

 For more information, please visit the Initiative for Typhoon Haiyan website.